 It’s better to live for the moment than save for the future right?

 I don’t blame you for thinking this way.
 After all, life happens.
-Sometimes you need to spend all your money to pay your bills, or to help others out.
+Sometimes you need to spend all your extra money on random things to ease financial stress.

 Anticipate Money-Saving Opportunities

 You’re curious to find extra money, now what?

 First, understand what extra money is.
 Any income or money that you receive besides your full-time job is extra money.
 That’s because this income isn’t dependent on any bills.